What Is Shadow IT?

 While the cons by far outweigh its pros, there are some positives to shadow IT.
 The most notable benefits are:

-- Making ad hoc IT decisions sometimes enables a team to respond to changes and threats with more speed.
+• Making ad hoc IT decisions can enable a team to respond more quickly to changes and threats.

-- Some shadow IT leeway enables teams to quickly test out new tools that may turn out to be a better fit or more cost-effective than current solutions.
+• Some shadow IT leeway allows teams to quickly test new tools that may prove to be a better fit or more cost-effective than current solutions.

 Since most companies see shadow IT as an inevitability, many organizations are now trying to control the practice with security protocols.
 There are some mandatory precautions if you opt for that route, such as: